 Initially the credential data will just be saved to a User class to authenticate the user.
 Later in Milestone 4 the authentication will be done using the JDBC API and a database.

-Security will re-implemented as part of Milestone 6.
+Security will be re-implemented as part of Milestone 6.

 It is not required to securely protect any pages in the application.